 The Dignity Act defines harassment as “creation of a hostile environment by conduct or by verbal threats, intimidation or abuse that has or would have the effect of unreasonably and substantially interfering with a student’s educational performance, opportunities or benefits, or mental, emotional or physical well-being;…” Both students and school staff members are covered under the Act, and its protections apply to all school properties.
-Each local school district must develop policies and conduct staff trainings in conjunction with the Dignity Act requirements.
+Glens Falls City School District has policies and conducts staff trainings in conjunction with the Dignity Act requirements.

 What physical spaces are covered by The Dignity Act?

 The Dignity Act applies to behavior on school property (including athletic fields, playgrounds, and parking lots) in school buildings, on a school bus/vehicle, as well as at school-sponsored events or activities.

 How does The Dignity Act relate to the school’s Code of Conduct?

 The Code of Conduct must reflect the prohibition of discrimination and harassment of students by students or staff — in age appropriate plain language.

 What does The Dignity Act require schools to do to meet this mandate?

 - Develop policies intended to create a school environment that is free from discrimination or harassment.

 - Develop guidelines for school training programs to discourage discrimination or harassment that are designed to: